louis7340/drone-surf-detect/readme.md

 ### SURF detection via openCV

-If you want to start a detection via OpenCV you have to install OpenCV first.
-And you have to install cmake also to compile.

-after you have installed both OpenCV and cmake.
+If you want to start a detection via OpenCV you have to install OpenCV first, you will have to install cmake also to compile.
+After you have installed both OpenCV and cmake.

-enter folder `/detect`

-and enter following command
+And enter following command

 ```
+cd detect
 make
 cd build
 make
 ./surf_detect
 ```

-After you start surf detect, the program will start watching the file `/tmp`, and start SURF detect after picture saved in the folder.

-the SURF detect will search for the jpeg in `/detect`

-so you will have to change `/detect/sample.jpeg` to the object that you wish to detect.
+After you start surf detect, the program will start watching the file `/tmp`, and start SURF detection after picture saved in the folder.
+SURF detection will search for the object in `sample.jpeg` in `/detect` folder.
+So you will have to change `/detect/sample.jpeg` to the object that you wish to detect.
 ## Flow chart

 ![flow chart](https://raw.github.com/chilijung/drone-surf-detect/master/images/flow.png "chart")